FrankDattalo/Reader-Writer-Problem/README.md

 3. Multiple writers may not write at the same time.
 4. Readers cannot block each other, but may block writer.

-## Solution Pseudocode
+## Solution Pseudo-code
-The solution is pseudocode is outlined below.
+The solution is pseudo-code is outlined below.
+It assumes that the reads and writes to the integer variables are atomic.
+To properly solve the problem using the solution outlined below, the aforementioned operations must be atomic.

 ```c
 reader() {